Item 17: Be wary of shared-state parallelism

 Advice

-The most obvious advice for how to avoid the problems that come with shared-state parallelism is simply to avoid shared-state parallelism.
+The most obvious advice for avoiding the problems that arise with shared-state parallelism is simply to avoid shared-state parallelism.
 The Rust book quotes from the Go language documentation: "Do not communicate by sharing memory; instead, share memory by communicating".

 The Go language has channels that are suitable for this built into the language; for Rust, equivalent functionality is included in the standard library in the std::sync::mpsc module: the channel() function returns a (Sender, Receiver) pair that allows values of a particular type to be communicated between threads.